Communities

 Variables with static storage duration have special rules of initialization.
 They will get initialized before main() is called and the program is started and not when the code line containing the declaration is encountered.
 Meaning that in example 1) the code x = 5 is executed before main() is called.
 And in example 2) the code count=0 is also executed before main() is called.
 This means that the initialization code is only executed once and not each time a function is entered, as would be the case with local variables.

-Since the variables are initialized before main() is called, it also mean that the initializer list must only contain compile-time constants, since it is always resolved at compile-time.
+Since the variables are initialized before main() is called, it also means that the initializer list must only contain compile-time constants, since it is always resolved at compile-time.
 So we can't initialize a static variable to the result of another variable or a function call etc.

 Furthermore, all variables with static storage duration are guaranteed to be initialized.
 These are the only variables in C with such a guarantee.
 If the programmer does not write initialization code explicitly, then they will get initialized to zero implicitly. (static pointers will get initialized as null pointers.)
 So in example 2) the code count=0 is strictly speaking superfluous - the variable would have been set to zero anyway.
 Though it is good practice not to rely on implicit zero but to write the initializer explicitly.